 What Is Single Origin Coffee?

-To keep up with emerging coffee trends towards ethical sourcing and unique flavor experiences, coffee shops are expanding their selection of single origin coffees.
+Single origin coffee beans are grown in one distinct location, giving them a unique flavor and ethical traceability.
+To keep up with emerging coffee trends towards ethical sourcing and memorable flavor experiences, coffee shops are expanding their selection of single origin coffees.
 As you curate your cafe menu, use our guide to interpret single origin coffee labels, create a diverse brew offering, and meet third wave coffee consumer demands.Shop All Single Origin Coffee

 What Does Single Origin Coffee Mean?

-If a coffee is labeled "single origin" or "single source", it means it's from a single country, region, crop, or producer and carries the unique flavor notes of its growth place.
-Many roasting facilities light roast single origin coffees to preserve their flavors, which often results in a tea-like mouthfeel, surprising those expecting a smoky, bitter essence.
+If coffee is labeled as "single origin" or "single source", it means it's from a single country, region, crop, or producer and carries the unique flavor notes of its growth place.
+Many roasting facilities lightly roast single origin coffees to preserve their flavors, which often results in a tea-like mouthfeel, surprising those expecting a smoky, bitter essence.

 The growing demand for single origin coffee from third wave coffee consumers holds the industry to a higher standard.
 By tracing the beans back to their grower, you can confirm they are fair trade, sustainable, and organic.
 Purchasing single origin coffee boosts small farmers and allows your customers to engage with the region and culture that made their beverage.

-Since the term single origin coffee can delineate anything from an entire region to a single farm, there are sub-terms within the single origin coffee category, estate coffee and microlot coffee, that distinguish how localized they are.
+The term single origin coffee can delineate anything from an entire region to a single farm.
+There are sub-terms within the single origin coffee category, estate coffee and microlot coffee, that distinguish how localized they are.

 Estate coffee, also known as single estate coffee, comes from a single farm, mill, or co-operative.
-Estate coffee is a more traceable, subcategory of single origin coffee.
-In most cases, a single owner operates the multiple mills producing estate coffee beans.
+Estate coffee is a more traceable subcategory of single origin coffee.
+In most cases, a single owner operates multiple mills producing estate coffee beans.
 Sole ownership provides quality control and ethical accountability.

-A microlot coffee is a single coffee bean varietal grown at a specified farm.
+A microlot coffee, or single farm coffee, is a single coffee bean varietal grown at a specified farm.
 Microlot coffees are the most traceable and niche coffee within the single origin category.
 Most microlot coffee labels provide details about the lot or paddock where the coffee beans grew.

-To showcase the unique flavors of their single origin coffees, most coffee houses coarse or extra coarse grind the beans and use pour over or cold brewing methods.
-Unlike popular milk-laden espresso drinks, slow brewing single origin coffees allows their unique, light-roasted flavors to arrest the taste buds.
+To showcase the unique flavors of their single origin coffees, most coffee houses coarse or extra-coarse grind the beans and use pour over or cold brewing methods.
+Unlike popular milk-laden espresso drinks, slow brewing single origin coffee allows their unique, light-roasted flavors to arrest the taste buds.

 Best Single Origin Coffee